 Daniel Love is a Peace Corps volunteer living and working in Artik, Shirak region.
 After receiving a bachelors of science for Finance and Entrepreneurship from Quinnipiac University, Daniel went on to start his own technology company which he sold two years later.
 For the next 5 years he worked with tech startups in NYC developing marketing plans, selling strategies, and managing small teams of global business development representatives.
 He also volunteered at Project Happy, Special Olympics and continued to play co-ed soccer.
 In Armenia Daniel is working as Chair of the PR committee for Peace Corps, Advisor on their MRE Task force and Small Grants committee, After-Glow Coordinator for GLOW, and is one of Armenia's Let Girls Learn corespondents.

 Hovhannes lives in Moscow since 1995.
-He graduated mathematical middle school with honors, gained Bachelor degree in Business Informatics and a Master degree in Project Management in Higher School of Economics and has more than 7 years of professional experience in Sales, Management Consulting and Investments in KPMG CIS, Government of Russian Federation, Microsoft and private funds.
-Hovhannes also has big experience in running sustainable social projects in Armenia and for Armenians being - Founder and Board Member of Armenian Club in HSE www.armclubhse.ru, the strongest Armenian youth community in Moscow - Managing Director of Armenian Charity Running Team www.runyerevan.org in 2014-2016 - Mentor and tracker in several social impact projects in Armenia like Zartnir.
-Currently, he studies product management and professional coaching and is interested in developing leaders in local communities, educational projects and any other projects with clear products, clear team, who bring happiness to the world.
+He graduated mathematical middle school with honors, earned a bachelors degree in Business Informatics and a Masters degree in Project Management in Higher School of Economics and has more than seven years of professional experience in Sales, Management Consulting and Investments in KPMG CIS, Government of the Russian Federation, Microsoft and private funds.
+Hovhannes also has a lot of experience in running sustainable social projects in Armenia and for Armenians- being the founder and Board Member of Armenian Club in HSE (www.armclubhse.ru); the strongest Armenian youth community in Moscow; managing director of Armenian Charity Running Team in 2014-2016; and mentor and tracker in several social impact projects in Armenia like Zartnir.
+Currently, he studies product management and professional coaching and is interested in developing leaders in local communities, educational projects and any other projects with clear products, a visionary team, who bring happiness to the world.